Level3AI-hub/Safuverse/SafuAgents/README.md

 ---

-**Powered by BNB Chain** - Leveraging BSC's speed and efficiency for AI-enhanced Web3 experiences.
+**Powered by BNB Chain and .safu** - Leveraging BSC's speed and efficiency for AI-enhanced Web3 experiences.